smithy-lang/smithy-python/designs/exceptions.md

   specific catch statement (that is, not just `except Exception`).
 * Every modeled exception raised by a service should be catchable with a single, specific catch statement.
-* Exceptions should contain information about retryablility where relevant.
+* Exceptions should contain information about retryability where relevant.

 ## Specification